 What are the global perspectives on a logistics career?

-How can I gain practical experience while studying for a Online logistics degree in Georgia?
+How can I gain practical experience while studying for a online logistics degree in Georgia?

-How do I choose the right concentration within a Online logistics degree program in Georgia?
+How do I choose the right concentration within a online logistics degree program in Georgia?

-Choosing the right concentration within an online logistics degree program in Georgia depends on your career goals and local industry demands.
-Georgia is a major logistics hub, with Atlanta ranking as the ninth largest cargo airport worldwide and the Port of Savannah being the fastest-growing container port in the U.S., according to the Georgia Department of Economic Development.
+Choosing the right concentration within an online logistics degree program in Georgia depends on your career goals and industry demand.
+Common concentrations include supply chain management, transportation, and inventory control.
+Georgia's location as a transportation hub, with the Port of Savannah being the fastest-growing container terminal in the U.S., favors specializations in transportation and distribution.